-Once a year an opportunity comes along for the beekeeper to treat all of his or her hives for Varroa for less than ten dollars and about five minutes per hive.
+Once a year an opportunity comes along for the beekeeper to treat all of his or her hives for varroa for less than ten dollars and about five minutes per hive.
 That’s ten bucks to treat all of your hives.
 But this opportunity only comes once a year and is only available for a short period of time.
-In South Carolina, that time is now, or soon, during the period of the least brood, using the oxalic acid dribble method.
+In South Carolina, that time is now, or very soon, during the period of the least brood, using the oxalic acid dribble method.

 For more information on how to perform an oxalic acid dribble, Rusty lays it all out here on HoneyBeeSuite: https://honeybeesuite.com/how-to-apply-an-oxalic-acid-dribble/

 And here’s some information on mixing oxalic acid from BetterBee: How to Use the Oxalic Acid Dribble Method

 And finally, here’s a “how to” YouTube video:

 I’ll close this post with some words from Randy Oliver of Scientific Beekeeping:

 “Three strategies I’ve found that always fail when battling varroa are:

 1. Denial—“I haven’t seen any mites, so my mite levels must be low.”

 2. Wishful thinking—“I haven’t seen very many mites, so I’m hoping and praying that my bees will be OK.”